Can You Consolidate Student Loans and Credit Card Debt Together?

 Personal Loan

 One way to pay off different types of debt is with a personal loan.
-While personal loans may have higher interest rates than you’re paying for your student loans, the rates for personal loans may be significantly lower than credit card interest rates if your credit is good.
+However, be aware that personal loans typically have higher interest rates than student loans.
+The rates for personal loans may be lower than credit card interest rates if your credit is good.

 The higher your credit score, the lower the interest rate you may qualify for with a personal loan.
-But even if you don’t get a fantastic rate, you can extend the loan term to make your payments more manageable.
-And, of course, you can usually pay off a personal loan early without penalty, which can cut down on what you’d otherwise pay in interest.
+If you don’t get a good rate, you could extend the loan term to make your payments more manageable.
+But that will result in paying more in interest over the life of the loan.
+You can usually pay off a personal loan early without penalty, which can cut down on what you’d otherwise pay in interest.

 Balance Transfer

-If a personal loan isn’t for you, check to see if you have a credit card with a balance transfer offer.
+If a personal loan isn’t for you, you could check to see if you have a credit card with a balance transfer offer.
 Often, credit cards will offer a promotion of 0% on any balances from other credit cards or loans transferred.
-Take note though: often these promotions end after a year, and then you’re stuck with the interest payment on the remaining balance.
+Take note though: Often these promotions end after a year, and then you’re stuck with the interest payment on the remaining balance.

-A balance transfer makes sense if you know you can pay off your debts within a year.
-If you have a large amount of credit card debt or a high student loan, this may not be the best solution if you can’t pay it off quickly.
-Instead, you might consider transferring the amount of your debts that you know you can pay off within the timeframe.
+A balance transfer may make sense if you know you can pay off your debts within a year.
+If you have a large amount of credit card debt or a high student loan amount, this may not be the best solution if you can’t pay it off quickly.
+Instead, you might consider transferring only the amount of your debts that you know you can pay off within the timeframe, or consider an alternative method.

 Alternatives to Consolidation